Read these instructions carefully before submitting your manuscript.

 Open and Fair Science

-Articles must offer the conditions to replicate, reproduce, or understand the research design and results.
+Manuscripts must offer the conditions to replicate, reproduce, or understand the research design and results.
 The use of AI-generated content must be properly acknowledged.

 JIS encourages the authors to make their datasets, methods, software, transcripts, and other additional materials available for the readers.
 All the supplementary material the authors provided will appear on the paper's publication page.